Quickstart with an AI agent

 |---|---|---|

-Account linking is lazy: the device-code flow only fires when you exhaust the 1000-event meter.
-Your agent gets an authRequired response with a verification URL, opens it in your browser, you sign up with email + ToS acceptance, and the original createSimulatorSession call retries automatically.
-No manual token paste, no upfront signup wall.
+Account linking happens through the device-code flow: the first createSimulatorSession call returns auth_required with a verification URL, your agent surfaces it, you sign in (Google one-click or email + password + ToS acceptance), and the original tool call retries automatically.
+No manual token paste, no payment.

 Real hardware testing (running your app on actual Meta Ray-Ban glasses) requires your own Meta Developer Center registration — a one-time, free, ~15–30 minute setup using your personal Meta credentials.
 No Extentos account required for this path.